Broadening the Message

 The following are some suggested messages you can incorporate into your news media contacts that could be effective in broadening the base of support for music education among the public, administrators and elected officials:

-• Music instruction improves overall academic performance because the Texas Essential Knowledge and Skills (TEKS) in the music include many of the same concepts and skills as the TEKS in math, science, reading and social studies.
-Thus, the music can help students learn the skills and content that are tested by TAKS.
+- Music instruction improves overall academic performance because the Texas Essential Knowledge and Skills (TEKS) for music include many of the same concepts and skills as the TEKS in math, science, reading and social studies.
+Thus, the music can help students learn the skills and content evaluated in standardized testing.